Also known as:

 Colour Adult:

 Both adults mostly green plumage; brown/black forehead, crown and lower cheeks; yellow collar around hindneck; tail blue with brown/red towards base.
-Bill grey/black with horn coloured tip; white/cream bare face.
+Beak grey/black with horn-coloured tip; white/cream bare face.
 Eye orange.

 Colour Juvenile:

-As in adults but with grey/white bill and grey eyes.
+As in adults but with grey/white beak and grey eyes.

 Call:

-Calls in flight loud and gull-like.
-Also emits notes resembling those of Aratinga sp. conures.
+Calls in flight loud and gull-like, and also notes resembling Aratinga sp. conures.

 Content Sources: